top of page

 He sounded surprised.

-To add on, at that point of time, central banks around the world had also launched what was called “quantitative easing” - which kinda meant cheap money for all.
+We had also just emerged from the US mortgage crisis at that point of time, and central banks around the world had launched what was called “quantitative easing”, which kinda meant cheap money for all.
 Governments all around the world were basically throwing money into the economy to stimulate consumption and investment.
-Leverage was cheap.
+Leverage had been cheap.

 1. Real estate has traditionally been a good store of value.
 In fact in Singapore, one could potentially even make outsized returns.

 2. Cost of borrowing is low.
-Singapore government does a relatively good job of maintaining the city’s status as a prime financial center, attracting a lot talent, which in turn encourages foreign investment and economic activity, which translates to lots of liquidity chasing investors and home buyers' money.
+The Singapore government also did a relatively good job of maintaining the city’s status as a prime financial center, attracting a lot talent, which in turn encourages foreign investment and economic activity, which again in turn translates to lots of liquidity chasing investors and home buyers' money.

 3. Employment stats are healthy.
 A stable socio-economic environment allows the working class to comfortably service their mortgages.
-All else being constant, and assuming a steady increase in property prices, even the average household can be an asset millionaire after 30 years.
+All else being constant, assuming a steady increase in property prices, even the average working household can be a millionaire on the books after 30 years.

-Because it seems like a no brainer, a lot of people are puzzled at why I do not put more money to work in real estate.
+Because it seems like a no brainer, a lot of people are puzzled at why I do not want to put more money to work in real estate.

 We bought our house on the secondary market in 2011.
 It was a relatively pricey purchase, especially when you compare it with the remaining leases and state of facilities of the new developments.
 We could afford to buy the new developments, and on hindsight, those would have also possibly paid off more handsomely today if I had "flipped" it in the market.
 Had I taken leverage, the returns would even be magnified.